 A higher ARPPU indicates you’re growing.
 A lower ARPPU indicates your product doesn’t suit the market.

 Indicates whether you’re extracting enough value from your personas

-You may be absolutely deflating your ARPU by targeting too many small, distracting (and expensive) low revenue customers.
+You may be absolutely deflating your ARPPU by targeting too many small, distracting (and expensive) low-revenue customers.
 If you’re not in the consumer space or a space with hundreds of thousands (if not millions) of potential customers, then you shouldn’t be chasing sub $100/m customers.
 Make sure you quantify your buyer personas properly and target the right ones for growth.

 Validation that your marketing and sales teams are driving the right deals

-An increasing ARPU consistently over time indicates that your sales and marketing value propositions and targeting are constantly getting better time over time.
+An increasing ARPPU consistently over time indicates that your sales and marketing value propositions and targeting are constantly getting better time over time.
 Essentially, you’re becoming more efficient.